section_top

 How can non-diabetics prevent diabetes?

 Early detection of diabetes is quite simple.
 Long before the increase in blood glucose levels signaling the disease, symptoms begin to show.
 For example, insulin resistance can be determined using laboratory values, and fatty liver tissue can be detected by ultrasound.
 And finally, one's own body fat can be recognized by everyone themselves, because it is shown in the BMI (body mass index) and - even better - on the basis of the abdominal circumference.
 This is an indicator of the more dangerous visceral fat.
 For women, the limit here is 80 cm, for men 94 cm; it becomes very critical with waist circumferences of more than 88 cm (women) and 102 cm (men).
-So, don't react indignantly when your doctor tells you about being overweight and the risks associated with it - he only means well for you and your health.

 How do you lose weight in a healthy way?